get started

 The look of an app can vary greatly.
 Some are beautiful and consistent with Apple or Google design styles.
 Others are generic, and look more like a website.

-There is no comparison between the cost of custom designed and developed software built to your exact specifications, and the cost of packaged software.
+There is no comparison between the cost of a custom app built to your exact specifications, and the cost of prebuilt packaged software.

 If you receive a rock bottom quote compared to others, check in with that company again and ensure that you’re receiving custom software.
 While you’re at it, ask if you’ll receive a copy of the source code when it’s done.